Mein Kampf: Romania

 On 20 April 1993, under the sponsorship of the vice-president of the Democratic Agrarian Party of Romania, Sibiu-based Pacific publishers began issuing a Romanian edition of Mein Kampf.
-The local authorities promptly banned the sale and confiscated the copies, citing Article 166 of the Penal Code.
-Nevertheless, the ban was overturned on appeal by the Prosecutor General on 27 May 1993.
+Authorities promptly banned the sale and confiscated the copies, citing Article 166 of the Penal Code, but the ban was overturned on appeal by the Prosecutor General on 27 May 1993.
 Chief Rabbi Moses Rosen protested, and on 10 July 1993 President Ion Iliescu asked the Prosecutor General in writing to reinstate the ban of further printing and have the book withdrawn from the market.
 On 8 November 1993, the Prosecutor General rebuffed Iliescu, stating that the publication of the book was an act of spreading information, not conducting fascist propaganda.
 Although Iliescu deplored this answer "in strictly judicial terms", this was the end of the matter.

 Russia

 In the Soviet Union, Mein Kampf was published in 1933 in a translation by Grigory Zinoviev.
 In the Russian Federation, Mein Kampf has been published at least three times since 1992; the Russian text is also available on websites.
 In 2006 the Public Chamber of Russia proposed banning the book.
 In 2009, St. Petersburg's branch of the Russian Ministry of Internal Affairs requested to remove an annotated and hyper-linked Russian translation of the book from a historiography website.
 On 13 April 2010, it was announced that Mein Kampf is outlawed on grounds of extremism promotion.